Pavel Lobkov: Biography

 From 1995 to 1997, together with Yevgeny Kiselyov and Leonid Parfyonov, he led the program Hero of the Day.
 Laureate of TEFI-1998 as the best reporter.

 Since August 2006 the author of a number of documentary projects at Petersburg – Channel 5.
 He was also the chief editor of the Directorate of Documentary Broadcasting of the Channel 5 and directed the information and analytical program Week in a Large Country.

-In 2008 he returned to NTV, where he was fired on January 16, 2012, before the end of the contract.
+In 2008, Lobkov returned to NTV, where he was dismissed on 16 January 2012, before the end of the contract.